Eden Hazard: 2012–13: Debut season and first trophy

-On 12 August 2012, Hazard made his debut for Chelsea in the 2012 FA Community Shield against Manchester City, which ended in a 3–2 defeat at Villa Park.
+On 4 June 2012, Premier League club Chelsea confirmed that it had agreed terms with Lille for the transfer of Hazard.
+He agreed personal terms with the club and passed a medical examination.
+The transfer fee was reported to be priced at £32 million.
+Upon signing, Hazard told the club's official website "I'm delighted to finally arrive here.
+It's a wonderful club and I can't wait to get started."
+On 12 August, Hazard made his debut for Chelsea in the 2012 FA Community Shield against Manchester City, which ended in a 3–2 defeat at Villa Park.
 A week later, he made his league debut against Wigan Athletic at the DW Stadium.
 In the contest, Hazard provided the assist for Branislav Ivanović's opening goal and, minutes later, won a penalty, which Frank Lampard converted, earning his side a 2–0 victory.
-He made his Stamford Bridge debut in the team's next fixture, against Reading on 22 August, he won another penalty from which Lampard converted.
-Hazard also assisted goals by Gary Cahill and Branislav Ivanović as Chelsea won 4–2 at Stamford Bridge.
+Hazard made his home debut in the team's next fixture, against Reading on 22 August, in which he won another penalty from which Lampard converted.
+Hazard also assisted goals by Gary Cahill and Branislav Ivanović as Chelsea won 4–2 at home.
 Three days later, Hazard scored his first goal as a Chelsea player in a league match against Newcastle United after scoring a penalty.
 Chelsea won the match 2–0.